Max-Reger-Institut/DocsUpdater/README.md

 # Reger-Werkausgabe (RWA) DocsUpdater

-The DocsUpdater is a tool for conveniently updating the encyclopedia- texts and -images of an Edirom Application.
-It is strongly adapted to the Reger-Werkausgabe (RWA), see below for details.
+The DocsUpdater is a tool for conveniently updating the encyclopedia -texts and -images of an Edirom Application.
+It is strongly adapted to the [Reger-Werkausgabe (RWA)](http://www.max-reger-institut.de), see below for details.
 It also supplies a tool for checking all links within the encyclopedia and the annotations of the Edirom Application.

 If you want more information about Edirom see [edirom.de](http://www.edirom.de).